-(iii) Cash flow and fair value interest rate risk
+(iii) Interest rate risk

 The Trust is exposed to cash flow interest rate risk on financial instruments with variable interest rates.

 The Trust's interest bearing financial assets expose it to risks associated with the effects of fluctuations in the prevailing levels of market interest rates on its financial position and cash flows.
 The risk is measured using sensitivity analysis.
 The only financial asset held by the Trust subject to interest rate risk is cash and cash equivalents.